zsiki/Find-GCP/README.md

 *ignore* is also a relative value.
 It defines the percent of pixels to ignore at the border of the elemens of the marker matrix.
 In strong sunshine the white areas are burnt on the image.
-A 0.33 value (33%) is good for burnt images, the green squares on Fig.1. below will be used to detect black/white elements.
+A 0.33 value (33%) is good for burnt images, the green squares on figure below will be used to detect black/white elements.
 There is an other solution to reduce the burnt effect, use grey paper to print the aruco codes.
 The second figure below shows the original black/grey marker and the marker on the image.
 Thanks to the